Graduate Scholarships Program

 • Two photos – one of you and one of, or relevant to, your research.

-* Scholarship winners’ written project summaries and photos may be included in SaskBarley publications.
+* Scholarship winners’ written project summaries and photos may be included in SaskBarley publications and shared through social media.

 Evaluation Criteria